abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Research and work experience {.htmlhidedescription}
 * Assistant Professor · Technical University of Denmark and Rigshospitalet · Copenhagen, Denmark · 3/2019 to present

-    - Assistant Professor in Audiology and Hearing Rehabilitation with a joint appointment at the Hearing Systems Group, Department of Health Technology, Technical University of Denmark and at the Ear, Nose and Throat (ENT) & Audiology Clinic at Rigshopitalet, Copenhagen University Hospital, Denmark
+    - Assistant Professor in Audiology and Hearing Rehabilitation with a joint appointment at the Hearing Systems Group, Department of Health Technology, Technical University of Denmark and at the Ear, Nose and Throat (ENT) Surgical & Audiological Clinic at Rigshopitalet, Copenhagen University Hospital, Denmark

 * Visiting Postdoctoral Researcher · Cochlear, Ltd · Melbourne, Australia · 01/2017 to 04/2017